bradenmacdonald/neolace/arch-decisions/009-lookups.md

 > Show [Image] entries that are [RELATED_TO] [this entry and its descendants]

-and defined as a "computed property" with this lookup expression:
+and defined as a simple property value with this lookup expression:

     this.andDescendants().related(via=RELATED_TO).filter(type="Image")